 Buying a home when you’re young and working towards paying off the mortgage is a great way to save for and prepare for retirement.
 By paying off a mortgage during your working years, you’ll have more financial flexibility when it comes time to retire.

 One of the main perks of buying a home is that, eventually, you’ll own it outright.
 This is a huge benefit, especially if you’re able to arrange paying off your mortgage before you retire.
-Once you pay off your mortgage, your monthly spending on housing costs will drop, and you’ll be able to stretch your retirement savings and income further.
+Once you pay off your mortgage, your monthly housing costs will drop, and you’ll be able to stretch your retirement savings and income further.

 The National Association of REALTORS® Research Group’s 2019 Remodeling Impact Report found that after they remodeled, 74% of homeowners felt a greater desire to spend time in their homes and 65% felt increased enjoyment in their homes.
 Roll up your sleeves and spend some time watching HGTV, so you can show your home (and yourself) some love!

 If you want to have kids, move an elderly parent in, or are hoping to welcome a pet or two to the family, buying a home gives you room to grow your family.
-It can be hard to find affordable rentals that are large enough to house a full family and many don’t allow pets.
+It can be hard to find affordable rentals that are large enough to house a full family, and many don’t allow pets.
 Buying a home can help you design a life that suits the needs of you and your loved ones.

 Buying a home can cost a pretty penny once you add up all the expenses that come with purchasing and maintaining a home.
-You’ll need to make sure your budget not only accounts for a down payment and monthly mortgage, but home insurance, maintenance, property taxes, furnishing, utilities, and other necessary expenses.
-Crunch the numbers to make sure buying your dream home won’t harm your financial health.
+You’ll need to make sure your budget not only accounts for the expected expenses like a down payment and mortgage, but also for these less often considered closing costs:

 You’ll also want to do some research to see if you’re buying a home in an area that has the potential to increase the value of your home over time.
 Buying in a less desirable area can help you save on housing costs, but may also limit how much of a return you’ll get when it’s time to sell your home.

 Last, but certainly not least, you need to wait until you find the right house for you and your family.
 If you have a dog, you won’t want to scrimp on a backyard.
 If your parents live out of town, a guest bedroom is a must.
 With more and more people working from home these days, a lack of home office space may very well be a deal breaker.
 To avoid buyer’s remorse, be patient and hold out for the right home.